canonical/operator-workflows/docs/explanation/integration.md

 ### Charm Resources

-The charm resources are unpacked and is referred to via their respective file paths.
+The Charm Resources are unpacked and is referred to via their respective file paths.

 Tox argument: `--<resource-name>-resource=./<path-to-resource>`